AI History Timeline

 Artificial Superintelligence surpassing human intelligence in every field

-Singularity (2040+)
+Singularity (FML!)

 Technological singularity where AI advancement becomes unpredictable and rapid